xumingming/storm-wiki/Setting-up-a-Storm-cluster.md

 These are the versions of the dependencies that have been tested with Storm.
 Storm may or may not work with different versions of Java and/or Python.

+If you have trouble installing ZeroMQ or JZMQ, see [[Installing native dependencies]].

 ### Download and extract a Storm release to Nimbus and worker machines

 Next, download a Storm release and extract the zip file somewhere on Nimbus and each of the worker machines.
 The Storm releases can be downloaded [from here](http://github.com/nathanmarz/storm/downloads).